-At 31 December 2021, 78% of the Company's investment assets were placed in highly liquid assets which could be liquidated within 1 week.
+As at 31 December 2022, 79% of the Company's investment assets were placed in highly liquid assets which could be liquidated within 1 week.

 C.4.1 Assessment and risk mitigation techniques for liquidity risk

 The Investment Policy sets out specific limits to ensure that the Company maintains sufficient liquidity to manage its day to day operations and as sufficient buffer for covering sudden liquidity demands that may arise.
 The Investment Policy is reviewed at least on an annual basis to ensure its contents reflect the latest regulatory requirements and any changed business processes and economic circumstances.